iceablemedia/materia-lite-gutenberg/readme.txt

 = 1.0.6 =
 * Enhanced: moved HTML5Shiv enqueuing from materia_styles() to materia_scripts()
-* Fixed: Added missing prefixe to some variables and constants names
+* Fixed: Added missing prefixes to some variables and constants names
 * Fixed: Renamed page-title.php to part-title.php to prevent template hierarchy conflict
 * Fixed: Added missing string escaping
 * Fixed: Using get_the_archive_title() for archive page titles
 * Fixed: Breadcrumbs for category and tag archive
+* Fixed: Removed custom filter for 'get_the_excerpt', using core functionality instead

 = 1.0.5 =
 August 1st, 2017